 - Lemon zest, lemon juice and lemon glaze ensure that every bite of these muffins is loaded with bright lemony flavor.

-- Sour cream makes these muffins extra moist, and gives them a tender texture.
-The tang from the sour cream also compliments the lemon.
+- Sour cream makes these muffins extra moist and gives them a tender texture.
+The tang from the sour cream also complements the lemon.